stephenmcd/drum/README.rst

     $ cd project_name
     $ python manage.py createdb --noinput
     $ python manage.py runserver
+    # Here is the command to bind to 'all devices', in case you are running
+    # drum in a container
+    # You can choose whichever port you like. eg. 0.0.0.0:9876
+    $ python manage.py runserver 0.0.0.0:8000

 Here we specify the ``-a`` switch for the ``mezzanine-project`` command, which tells it to use an alternative package (drum) for the project